top of page

 About Tazmin

 Tazmin Lewis is a Registered Dietitian based in London, with over ten years of experience.
-She is registered with the Health and Care Professionals Council (HCPC) and a member of the British Dietetic Association (BDA) as well as being on the committee of the BDA Maternal and Fertility Group.
+She is registered with the Health and Care Professionals Council (HCPC) and a member of the British Dietetic Association (BDA), where she also serves on the Maternal and Fertility Group committee.

-Tazmin balances her time with private clients, whilst working for the NHS in London as a specialist in diabetes with experience in both Type 1, Type 2 and Gestational Diabetes.
-She has been a specialist diabetes dietitian since 2016 and is the diabetes lead in her current hospital role.
-Her freelance work is predominantly in maternal health.
-She had worked in maternal health for several years however, when pregnant in 2019, she started to realise how much nutrition misinformation was out there and that mums and mums-to-be deserved better!
-A passion was born and Tazmin now dedicates a lot of her time supporting mothers-to-be with pregnancy nutrition.
+Tazmin balances her time with private clients, whilst working for the NHS in London as a Specialist Paediatric Dietitian (in neonates & diabetes).
+She has spent several years specialising in diabetes for adults and children with experience in both Type 1, Type 2 and Gestational Diabetes.
+Though she had already worked in maternal health for several years, it wasn’t until her own pregnancy in 2019 that she saw firsthand the overwhelming nutrition misinformation women face. and that mums and mums-to-be deserved better!
+A passion was born and Tazmin now dedicates a lot of her time supporting mothers-to-be with optimal nutrition.

-Quite typically as a dietitian, Tazmin loves food and when the opportunity arises to have a night out, you’ll often find her out fine dining!
+Quite typically as a dietitian, Tazmin loves food and when the opportunity arises to have a night off parenting, you’ll often find her out eating delicious food!
 Being half Indonesian, Tazmin was lucky to have travelled quite extensively growing up and it sparked a love for good food all over the world.
-She enjoys baking and cooking for her family.
+She also enjoys baking and cooking for her family.

 Qualifications